BabisDaoutis/GalActivityClassifier/README.md

 which mimic obscured AGN galaxies, a well-known problem for most IR diagnostics.

 ### Application of the model
-This repository contains all the needed jupyter notebooks and the pre-trained random forest model for the implementations of algorithm presented in this paper.
-We provide a test sample *NAME* to test that your code works correctly.
-When you want activity classifications for your own dataset of galaxies change this file.
-The supported formats for your dataset is eihter 'fits' or 'csv'.
-The programming language used is Python3.
+This repository contains all the needed jupyter notebooks and the pre-trained random forest model for the implementation of algorithm presented in the paper mentioned above.
+We provide a file that has a test sample of galaxies *(sample_activity_classifier)* to test that your code works correctly.
+When you want the activity classifications for your own catalog of galaxies change this file with your catalog.
+The supported formats for your catalog is either 'fits' or 'csv'.
+The programming language used is Python3 and the sklearn verion is 1.1.2.
 - **Outout of RF model**\
-After the succesful application of the model to a dataset of galaxies, a column named 'Classification' contains the label of the activity class of each galaxy in the provided catalog.
-For convinience we code the classification output using numbers for each activity class.
-Along with the classification labels we also provide the RF-predicted probabilities for every object to belong to each activity class.
+After the succesful application of the model on your catalog of galaxies, a column named 'Classification' contains the label of the activity class of each galaxy.
+Along with the classification labels we also provide the RF-predicted probabilities for each object to belong to each activity class.
+For convinience we code the classification output using numbers each one represanting a different activity class.
 Below we provide a legend with the meaning of the classification output. \
 **Classification legend** \
 0 - star forming \
 1 - AGN \